-Measuring the change (from 2001 to 2011) in how the city's population is made up is very important in understanding the needs of all communities in Derby.
+Measuring the changes in how the city's population is made up is very important in understanding the needs of all communities in Derby.
 Census statistics also feed into the allocation of funding for local authorities and play a major part in identifying need for local services in communities.

 View the Derby Population Profile report

 The Census 2011 reports are intended to provide an economic, social and demographic picture for the city of Derby.
-These have been developed using the Office of National Statistics local authority profiling tool which utilises data from the 2011 Census, Census 2013 updates and the Annual Population Survey:
+These have been developed using the Office of National Statistics local authority profiling tool, which uses data from the 2011 Census, Census 2013 updates and the Annual Population Survey:

 Information from the Office for National Statistics (ONS) is subject to Crown Copyright protection unless otherwise indicated.
 Please see the copyright page on the ONS website for more information.

 NOMIS produces official labour market statistics at city level.
 These statistics draw on multiple data sources to produce an overview of the labour market in Derby.
 These reports provide a variety of information including: resident population, labour supply, economic inactivity, JSA claimants and qualifications:

 For more information, please contact email@example.com.